Mitigation of Magnetic Flux Trapping in Superconducting Electronics Using Moats: Discussion

+Fig.~\ref{fig:basic_s_squared_comparison_asymmetric} shows $B^{\mathrm{meas}}_{\mathrm{exp}}$ plotted as a function of the effective moat spacing $s_{\mathrm{eff}}$ for all measured moat arrays.
+Also shown are the Nb strip data from~\cite{qswift_apparatus_paper}, plotted as a function of strip width $W$.
+The square moat data are well described by a fit with $\beta_{\mathrm{moat}}=1.13$, except for the smallest 0.5- and 1-$\upmu$m square moats with the largest 40-$\upmu$m spacing.
+Compared to strips with width $W=s$, square moat arrays exhibit expulsion fields that are smaller by approximately a factor of 3, implying an equivalent strip width of $W\approx\sqrt{3}\,s_{\mathrm{eff}}$.

+More generally, when plotted as a function of $s_{\mathrm{eff}}$ defined in Eq.~\ref{eq:Bexp_slits_2d}, all moat-array data, including long slits, collapse onto a common dependence.
+This indicates that the expulsion field is governed primarily by the effective moat spacing, $s_{\mathrm{eff}}$, while the dependence on moat size and shape, visible as the vertical spread of data points at a given spacing in Fig.~\ref{fig:basic_s_squared_comparison_asymmetric}, is relatively weak.
+We next examine these moat-size effects starting from the simpler case of square moat arrays.

-and is plotted in Fig.~\ref{fig:square_moat_size_dependence} versus $a/p$ and $a/s$ for all measured square arrays.
-Although individual moats must contain integer number of flux quanta, the array-averaged value $\langle N_{\Phi_0} \rangle$ can deviate slightly due to edge effects and pinning/nucleating on film defects (see Eq.~\ref{eq:Bexp_basic}).
-Nevertheless, the data cluster near integer values of $\langle N_{\Phi_0}\rangle$, indicating that these deviations are small.
+$\langle N_{\Phi_0}\rangle$ extracted from the data using Eq.~\ref{eq:Bexp_basic} is plotted in Fig.~\ref{fig:square_moat_size_dependence} versus $a/s\equiv$ ($a/s_{\mathrm{eff}}$), for all measured square moat, $a_x=a_y=a$, arrays.
+Although, from flux quantization, individual moats must contain integer number of flux quanta, the array-averaged value $\langle N_{\Phi_0} \rangle$ can deviate slightly due to expulsion via film edges (finite-size array effects) and pinning/nucleating of vortices on film defects.
+Nevertheless, the data clearly cluster near integer values of $\langle N_{\Phi_0}\rangle$, indicating that these deviations are small.

-Figure~\ref{fig:square_moat_size_dependence} shows that arrays with large $a/s$ (or $a/p$) trap multiple flux quanta per moat, whereas small $a/s$ (or $a/p$) arrays are only singly or partially occupied before vortices enter the film.
-Accordingly, $\langle N_{\Phi_0}\rangle$ increases approximately linearly with $a/s$, favoring closely spaced, large moats for flux sequestration, albeit at the cost of reduced useful circuit area and increased moat--circuit coupling (see Sec.~\ref{subsec:isolated_moats}).
-A linear fit of the data in Fig.~\ref{fig:square_moat_size_dependence} gives $\langle N_{\Phi_0}\rangle = 4.7(a/s) + 0.2$.
-Neglecting the small offset yields the approximate scaling
+Figure~\ref{fig:square_moat_size_dependence} shows that arrays with large $a/s$ trap multiple flux quanta per moat, whereas moats in small $a/s$ arrays are only singly or even partially occupied before vortices enter the film. $\langle N_{\Phi_0}\rangle$ increases with $a/s$, suggesting the use of closely spaced, large moats for flux sequestration, albeit at the cost of reduced useful circuit area and increased moat--circuit coupling (see Appendix~\ref{subsec:isolated_moats}).
+A linear fit of the data in Fig.~\ref{fig:square_moat_size_dependence} is shown by the dashed line and gives $\langle N_{\Phi_0}\rangle = (4.99\pm0.13)(a/s)$.
+Substituting this dependence in Eq.~\ref{eq:Bexp_basic} yields